10 Factors to Consider When Selecting a Stock

 - Insider Activity: Always consider the amount of shares CEOs and other executives are buying and selling, to get an accurate picture of what is happening on the inside.

 - News: It may be a good idea to avoid stocks that are constantly in the news.
-Stock prices will often reflect the investors’ perception of the stock, which is usually not an accurate evaluation of the underlying company.
-The dot com bubble in the 90’s is a perfect example.
+Stock prices will often reflect the investors’ recent perception of the stock, which is usually not an accurate evaluation of the underlying, long-term value of the company.
+The dot-com bubble of the '90s is a perfect example.

 Typically a stock is considered a good value if it is trading near its 52 week low.
 However, make sure the stock is on a rebound if it is near the low, because it could always drop farther and create a new low.
 Don’t get caught in the assumption that a stock can’t possibly go any lower.
 A stock can always go in either direction, no matter how much the price has fallen.
 On the other hand, if a stock is trading near its 52 week high, it should probably be avoided because it will likely hit a resistance level and shoot downward.